 Take a moment and ask yourself… What will be the results if Nigeria’s export products are put to this test today?

 This country brand/identity must be sold to investors/interest groups worldwide (privately and publicly) to attract the required greenfield FDIs.
-FDI investment will target each priority sector/subsector.
+FDI investment will target each priority sector/sub-sector.
 An example is the National Integrated Infrastructure Master Plan, targeted at infrastructure across the six geo zones but cannot be funded with our current dependence on ‘oil money’.
 Nigeria needs a clear route to attract/retain investors.
 The public sector also needs a total reform to make this work.
-The drill down effect as an e.g. the education sector‘s curriculum will be aligned with the Country’s brand/identity.
+The drill down effect, if you take education as an example is that the sector‘s overall curriculum will be aligned with the Country’s brand/identity.

-The idea is to align all spending (A-Z) to an overall Nigerian vision and no @NGRSenate and/or reps/groups can unilaterally change/amend budgets without showing us that the change is also aligned to the Nigerian vision/brand.
+The idea is to align all plans and spending (A-Z) to an overall Nigerian vision/identity and no National Assembly (nass.gov.ng) group/or reps can unilaterally change/amend budgets without showing us that the change is also aligned to the Nigerian vision/brand.
 As highlighted earlier, country examples exist – UAE, Rwanda, Indonesia, Germany, Ethiopia/etc.

 Most of us experience the subtle brand narrative on CNN without even realizing it.
 Have you seen a recent ad (on CNN) about Japan being the “country of comfort and thoughtfulness” or hearing that Israel is branded as “hope realized”?
 Most of us don’t realize that these are subtle messages/methods that shape how we think of these countries, of course backed by real work to justify their brand narratives.

 Let the Nigerian vision/brand/identity guide every single thing we do – political, economic and behavioural culture.
-Once any initiative doesn’t support the overall vision, we question and amend same.
+If an initiative doesn’t support the overall vision, we question and amend same.
 All must be in alignment at the Local, State and Federal levels.
-This is the way to bridge the income, social, ethnic, poverty and knowledge gaps that’s currently pushing Nigeria to a sad brink.
+This is the way to bridge the income, social, ethnic, poverty and knowledge gaps currently pushing Nigeria to a sad brink.

 Five disciplines that can triple the success rate of this approach by government: